Flash Attention 4 in practice: what we shipped and what we cut

 The Real Blocker: Dispatch Order

-a production runtime" is dispatch ordering.
+a runtime runtime" is dispatch ordering.
 Our flash_attn_func checks FA3

 usually wins first.
 The fix is not a raise on FA3 availability; the fix